dsatizabal/tt03-dsp-4bits-sequential-alu/README.md

 - io_in[6] = zero flag
 - io_in[7] = sign flag

 ## Operation

-When reset input is set to high for a clock cycle, the _result_ and all flags are set to 0 as default values
+When reset input is set to high for at least one clock cycle, the _result_ and all flags are set to 0 as default values.

-If _clock_ continues but _enabled_ input is low then ALU does not operates
+If _clock_ continues but _enabled_ input is low then ALU does not operates and maintains any previous state.

-When _enabled_ input is set to high, the ALU will fetch sequentially operand_1, operand_2 and opcode on every positive edge of the _clock_, it takes an additional clock cycle to calculate and output results.
+When _enabled_ input is set to high, the ALU will fetch sequentially operand_1, operand_2 and opcode on every positive edge of the _clock_, it takes an additional clock cycle to calculate and output results for a total of 4 clock cycles to perform every operation.

 It is important to note that:

 - If no _clock_ signal is given the ALU won't operate.
-- For operations that require a single operand, like Logical NOT, it's still required to provide the second operand and the corresponding clock cycle to fetch it, the value of this second operand is ignored when performing such operations.
+- For operations that require a single operand, like Logical NOT or rotation, it's still required to provide the second operand and the corresponding clock cycle to fetch it, the value of this second operand is ignored when performing such operations.

 If the _result_ of the operation is 0 the the _zero flag_ will be activated.
 It is verified that the _result_ involves sign and/or _carry_ for SUM and SUB operations, the corresponding flag is set to high if applicable.